triforkamsterdam/BrightCenterSDK/README.md

 result.completionStatus = BCCompletionStatusCompleted;
 result.score = 10;

 // Saving an assessment makes a call to the backend, so it could take a second.
-It is wise to display a progress indicator.
+It is wise to display an activity indicator.
 [repository saveAssessmentItemResult:result success:^{
     // Saving the assessment item was successful!
     // At this point you can hide the progress indicator.